☰ open menu to view topics

 My musical heroes

 “Many people say that modern contemporary popular music, as in contrast with classical music, is not conducive to studying.
 As far as I am concerned, just for the sake of flying in the teeth of popular belief, I would argue that all compelling beautiful music makes me listen carefully, and could therefore draw my mind away from reading and reduce the concentration level.
-At a low volume, for instance, Girls Aloud may be easily neglected or ignored, whereas Bach’s six cello suites or Vivaldi’s Four Seasons may entreat or call for my full attention.
-Having said that, my friends - if you are struggling with quantum mechanics, your best bet is probably to turn the radio off altogether.”
+At a low volume, for instance, a techno beat may be easily neglected or ignored, whereas Bach’s six cello suites or Vivaldi’s Four Seasons may entreat or call for my full attention.
+Having said that, my friends, if you are struggling with quantum mechanics, your best bet is probably to turn the radio off altogether.”

 Introduction